datacentricdesign/dcd-sdk-js/README.md

 Run test server with `node test.js`

+To publish, change version number in package.json, then `npm publish`

 # Changelog

 All notable changes to this project will be documented in this file.